 They are only saying that “some” adjacent property owners want to sell their land to Parks Canada.
 It begs the question: are there people in the South Okanagan and South Similkameen who are currently vocal in supporting the national park because they want to sell their land to Parks Canada?
 If so, that would be deemed to be a legal “Conflict Of Interest”.

-Being that domestic animals and domestic livestock are not permitted in a National Park, who will pay the cost of fencing literally thousands of linear miles of park so that the park area is kept apart from the private land – or so that the private land is kept apart from the park area?
+Being that domestic animals and domestic livestock are not permitted in a National Park, will Parks Canada pay to fence literally thousands of linear miles of park so that the park area is kept apart from the private land – or so that the private land is kept apart from the park area?
 Who will pay to maintain those fences?

 If we put up fences, wouldn’t we be trapping migrating wildlife like prisoners?
 Wild animals are territorial, and those territories can be a couple of square miles to 20 or 30 square miles.
 Much like cattle either wander down or are brought down from the uplands and timberland in the Fall, many wild animals come out of the hills in the Fall, too, in search of food.
 Fencing small parcels of national parkland will prevent those that can’t go over or under the fences from migrating.
 They will simply starve.
 When wildfires erupt, they will perish at the fenceline.

 What of now?
-Osoyoos still hasn’t figured out how to keep its affluent tourist condos from emptying out after the dog days of summer; the TOTA regional tourism strategy is expanding and is a darling child to other tourism boards throughout the Province; wineries in the Similkameen, Oliver and Osoyoos area continue to win international prizes for their wine; businesses in Osoyoos still complain about the dwindling tourists; there are empty businesses in downtown Oliver; the OIB-Osoyoos Indian Band constructed a provincial prison on their lands and built Area 27 – an Exclusive Membership, 227-acre raceway www.area27.ca/; in early 2015 the Province announced they would provide seed money for 10 years to help the Historic Grist Mill And Gardens stand on its own two feet; the LSIB-Lower Similkameen Indian Band has built a state-of-the-art community building; WestJet announced a second daily flight between Penticton and Calgary (there are no other WestJet flights into or out of Penticton); and Princeton has succeeded in attracting doctors.
+Osoyoos still hasn’t figured out how to keep its affluent tourist condos from emptying out after the dog days of summer; the TOTA regional tourism strategy is expanding and is a darling child to other tourism boards throughout the Province; wineries in the Similkameen, Oliver and Osoyoos area continue to win international prizes for their wine; businesses in Osoyoos still complain about the lack of customers outside the peak tourist season; there are empty businesses in downtown Oliver, downtown Osoyoos and downtown Keremeos; the OIB-Osoyoos Indian Band constructed a provincial prison on their lands and built Area 27 – an oppulent, exclusive-membership, 227-acre raceway www.area27.ca/; in early 2015 the Province announced they would provide seed money for 10 years to help the Historic Grist Mill And Gardens stand on its own two feet; the LSIB-Lower Similkameen Indian Band has built a state-of-the-art community building; WestJet has only one daily flight out of Penticton; in March of 2019, Air Canada announced a reduction in flights out of Penticton from four to three; and Princeton has succeeded in attracting doctors.
 CPAWS, the Okanagan Similkameen Parks Society, the South Okanagan-Similkameen National Park Network, and Western Canada Wilderness Committee did not assist with any of these efforts.

 WHAT ABOUT PARKS LIKE JASPER AND BANFF?